Things to Do in Santo Domingo

 Music and dance are at the heart of Dominican life.
-The school organizes dance courses of Merengue, Bachata, and Dominican Salsa and provides valuable insider tips to those eager to become better acquainted with the more traditional and original dancing spots.
+Our Team is happy to help you to find dance courses of Merengue, Bachata, and Dominican Salsa in one of the local dance schools and provides valuable insider tips to those eager to become better acquainted with the more traditional and original dancing spots.
 These are our top spots for going dancing and having fun in Santo Domingo:

 Las Ruinas del Monasterio de San Francisco in Zona Colonial

 – on Sundays only; great place to meet people and spent time together; in the evening live music and dancing (for free)

 Parada 77 – small place with atmosphere, perfect for Latin Music lovers and dancers

 El Sartén – Salsa and Son

 Sabina Bar – small bar, dedicated to Spanish folk singer Joaquin Sabina

 – typical Dominican discotheque with live music twice a week